 The company's business purpose is to obtain favourable funding by issuing covered bonds.
 This means that its surplus liquidity must satisfy legal and regulatory requirements concerning what may be included in the cover pool.
-The objective of the company's investment of surplus liquidity is to have liquidity available at all times to secure the financing of growth and maturation, and to secure the highest possible return within specified risk parameters.
+The objective of the company's investment of surplus liquidity is to always have liquidity available to secure the financing of growth and maturation, and to secure the highest possible return within specified risk parameters.
 Surplus liquidity is held in bank deposits or fixed-income securities in Norwegian kroner.
 In addition, the company has received liquidity in NOK and EUR which reflects the receipt of cash collateral from counterparties to derivatives.
 Collateral received is held in bank deposits or low-risk securities in the currency of receipt to ensure that no currency risk arises for the company on its cash collateral.
 Liquidity held in EUR may generate an excess return or shortfall in relation to the corresponding liability item (cash collateral provided by counterparties or borrowing in EUR).
 Over time, this will produce a surplus or shortfall in EUR.
 The limit for such surplus or shortfall is EUR 5 million.
 The surplus or shortfall are kept within the limit by buying or selling EUR.

-EBK's securities portfolio totalled NOK 24.5 billion at 31 December 2022 and constituted about 19 per cent of the company's total assets.
+EBK's securities portfolio totalled NOK 17.9 billion as at December 31st, 2023, and constituted about 15 per cent of the company's total assets.
 The company has invested in government bills, public enterprises (with central government guarantees), public-sector loans and so forth as well as in foreign local authorities which satisfy the requirement for zero risk weighting pursuant to the CRR.
-The company has calculated capital requirements for the securities portfolio on the basis of the standardised method for credit risk (Pillar 1) pursuant to the CRR, and these are presented in table 10.
+The company has calculated capital requirements for the securities portfolio based on the standardised method for credit risk (Pillar 1) pursuant to the CRR, and these are presented in table 10.